 ‘’Thank you doctor- that’s the best thing you have ever advised me to do.”

-That sums up people’s reaction after joining Reach for Health, (RfH), and experiencing the support that patients with a whole range of physical, emotional and psychological conditions receive within this rehabilitative centre.
+That sums up people’s reaction after joining The Reach for Health Centre, (RfH), and experiencing the support that patients with a whole range of physical, emotional and psychological conditions receive within this rehabilitative centre.

-I first met the team at RfH four years ago after a pub conversation backfired and resulted in me entering a sponsored cycle ride from Lands End to John O’Groats.
+I first met the team at RfH six years ago after a pub conversation backfired and resulted in me entering a sponsored cycle ride from Lands End to John O’Groats.
 For the ride to be meaningful, I decided to support an exercise-based charity.
-It was at this point that I discovered RfH is not just a gym.
-Reach for Health – it is so much more than that.
-The first time I visited RfH, I was met by a group of more mature clients, who, while they were exercising, were also putting the world to rights and laughing a lot.
+It was at this point that I discovered that RfH is categorically not just a gym – it is so much more than that.
+The first time I visited The Reach for Health Centre, I was met by a group of more mature clients, who, while they were exercising, were also putting the world to rights and laughing a lot.
 Clearly they were adding life to their years and having a great time.
 The atmosphere of positivity was infective and certainly kept me going up some of those Scottish hills.

 I am a passionate believer in the benefits of exercise – getting people active, engaged and energised is the key to a healthy and motivated population.
-It is the antidote to our unhealthy lifestyles – working for long hours in front of our computer screens.
+It is the antidote to our unhealthy lifestyles where we spend long hours in front of our televisions or computer screens.